pawarherschel/UniOfAalto/condensed-script.typ

 #next-slide[Main Mechanic]<slides>

-I focused on making the gameplay while my partner focused on the creative aspects of the game.
+I focused on making the gameplay

+while my partner focused on

+the creative aspects of the game.

+#breath

 #next-slide[Player Architecture]<slides>

-I'm proud that the player code I wrote was adaptable enough to be reused for the final boss
+the player code I wrote

+was reused for the final boss

 and the high-level code was #slow-down-hint[generic] over weapons